turing-roche/.github/profile/README.md

 ## ☎️ Contact

-This repository is maintained by the Community Manager for the partnership, Vicky Hellon.
+This GitHub Organisation is maintained by the Community Manager for the partnership, Vicky Hellon.
 You can reach her at vhellon@turing.ac.uk